Do Bees Sleep?

 Kaiser was the first researcher to study and verify sleep in an invertebrate.
 He noticed that resting foragers would assume a similar stance.

 Further experiments (Jurgen Tautz – Buzz about Bees) revealed that bees seem to go through various sleep stages as well.
-Light sleep was common for some and longer periods of deep sleep were observed too.

 Though most bees passed through a sleep cycle.
-Unlike mammals, they experience deep sleep earlier in the sleep pattern rather than late.
+Unlike mammals, they experience deep sleep earlier in the sleep pattern rather than late

 Honey bee sleeps in yellow flower image.